Allen-Tildesley/examples/python_examples/README.md

 some notes to assist in running the programs, and some typical results.
 The Python versions do not require building, they are simply run through the Python interpreter.
-They have been tested with Python 3.12.2 and NumPy 1.26.4 (and previously, Python versions back to 3.6.0).
+They have been tested with Python 3.13.3 and NumPy 2.2.5 (and previously, Python versions back to 3.6.0, and NumPy v1 up to 1.26.4).